 ”I know, it sounds crazy, and I probably looked like a minor disaster.
 But I couldn’t hold back the tears, as I felt I was channeling something bigger than I can explain.
 Not long before, I had done Norma for the first time, so I really have something to compare it to.
 Singing Christina and entering her world… it took me two to three weeks to recover.
 When we started rehearsals here in Helsinki, the crying could just come over me, as I was still processing everything.
 But we must use our pain that we all have, for something good; otherwise, it has no meaning.”

-, and Joyce El-Khoury has to go to makeup to prepare for tonight’s performance.
+OUR TIME IS UP, and Joyce El-Khoury has to go to makeup to prepare for tonight’s performance.
 Our interview, which hasn’t even touched on the upcoming summer visit to Båstad, will have to wait until the chance to continue the conversation – this time via video – comes a few days later.

 So, the opera then?
 Well, Simon Boccanegra is full of beautiful music.
 It is long and not exactly action-packed and certainly something special for the Verdi connoisseur, but despite the orchestra sounding good and the soloist team being competent, this may not be a role for a personality like the one I just met.
 El-Khoury is electric and the definite highlight of the evening, but the performance we experience has too few focal points to channel the soprano’s enormous capacity.